shovon/fediverse/learning/everything-fediverse.md

 As you can see, the root-level document is expanded and placed in an array.
 This is because, again, JSON-LD is a way to represent a graph of linked data, and a single JSON-LD document (or any document representing linked data) can have multiple nodes in the graph.

-### Practicing and debugging JSON-LD

-Some may find JSON-LD to be rather confusing.
-Fear not, you are not alone.

-Fortunately, there is a tool for you to explore the various ways to work with JSON-LD.

-Head on over to [json-ld.org/playground](https://json-ld.org/playground/), and start playing around.

-Bear in mind: for most applications, you're probably going to only be expanding JSON-LD, but that said, it's probably a good idea to teach yourself the motivation behind JSON-LD.
-As a quick hint: JSON-LD is just one way to deliver RDF, which, again, is a way to establish relationships from node to node.

-As you are reading through the next sections, I highly encourage you to copy and paste the JSON-LD documents into the JSON-LD playground to get a feel for what JSON-LD truly is.

 ### The context as a URL

 The `@context` can also be a URL to a JSON document that actually describes the schema/vocabulary.